 |Develop foundational knowledge about core theories, concepts, and critical issues in the field||Apply theory through practice teaching, observations and action research in classrooms||Master instructional strategies in collaboration with guiding teachers, faculty and peers|

 The curriculum is designed to prepare you to teach rigorously and think critically and innovatively to identify and close opportunity gaps for underserved students around the world.
 As you advance through the program, you will acquire knowledge and skills in four broad categories: instructional approaches, how languages are acquired, how languages are structured and used, and the importance of social context in learning and teaching.
 The following is a sampling of concepts and skills across these categories that are addressed in the program.

 The non-credential track is tailored to prepare you to teach in private schools, international schools, adult education, community colleges and other higher education settings.The non-credential track requires a minimum of 24 units.

 The credential tracks are designed to prepare you to teach in the U.S. in a single subject language teaching assignment.
-Credential tracks are offered for a California Preliminary Single Subject Teaching Credential in World Language: English Language Development (ELD) or World Language: Language Other than English (LOTE).
-The LOTE track is available for on campus students only.
+Credential tracks are offered for a California Preliminary Single Subject Teaching Credential in English Language Development or World Language.
+The World Language track is available for on campus students only.
 Pursuing a credential track requires a minimum of 28 units.